Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: A Mathematical Attitude Theory

 This more realistic example provides a sketch of one way to expand formal methods to more realistic psychological networks.
 The key takeaway point is that, by example, persuasion attempts may be modeled by the ratio of cognitive vertices to persuasion vertices.
 Using this formulation, we could consider variational methods to make experimental predictions about the degree of change in the attitude network given a specific degree of persuasion.

-Using variational and other formal methods, it may be feasible to develop very nuanced hypotheses related to a broad set of research questions per the ACS: \begin{itemize} \item Is it possible to identify vertices that would be more effective for persuasion attempts.
+Using variational and other formal methods, it may be feasible to develop very nuanced hypotheses related to a broad set of research questions per the ACS:\footnote{Keep in mind that vertex and vertices correspond to specific beliefs or facts in the cognitive partition of the ACS and to persuasive statements in persuasion partition of the ACS.} \begin{itemize} \item Is it possible to identify vertices that would be more effective for persuasion attempts.
 For example, assume we are limited to only perturbing 10\% of the persuasion vertices, under what conditions should we (should we not) target specific vertices.
 Assuming such conditions do exist, what defines the heterogeneity in effectiveness across vertices (e.g., centrality of vertices)? \item Assume some vertices of the cognition partition are not measured.
 How does this affect our understanding of persuasion and learning? \item Assume that the set of vertices that are measured includes both relevant and irrelevant vertices in the cognition partition.
 How does this affect our understanding of persuasion and learning?
 Can we model the irrelevant vertices as noise? \item What is the effect of precision in estimation of edge values on the dynamics of the system?
 Are binary values sufficient, especially as networks get bigger?
 Or do we need more precise/granular measurement?
 What level of precision do we need? \item How do we represent/capture learning in the model?
 Change in vertex strength?
 Change in edge strength? \item Can we identify points of potential maximal change or vulnerability using the wide range of network characteristics that have been developed.
 How would changes in those characteristics influence dynamics? \end{itemize}

-In summary, we described a mathematical approach to understanding dynamics on graphs, graph dynamical systems, that hitherto has never been applied to attitude networks or psychological networks.
-We provided two examples in an effort to illustrate the value of this approach for both understanding attitudinal systems but also for making precise predictions.
-We surmise that such an approach might help to address the dynamics issue outlined in recent work in clinical psychology \citep[see][]{Bringmann2018, Bringmann2021, bringmann2019centrality, WichersWigman2015, cramer2016major, burger2020bridging, haslbeck2021modeling}.
-In short, formal methods for dynamical systems on graphs are mature and apt for the problem of attitude modeling and, more generally, the problem of dynamics on psychological networks.